Ithaca forest preschool

 Ithaca Forest Preschool

 At Ithaca Forest Preschool, nature is our teacher.
 We are mentors and facilitators, helping young children grow and connect in our all-outdoor classroom in Ithaca, NY.
-In our nature immersion preschool with a village feel, we nurture the seeds of connection to self, others, nature, and those who have come before us.
+In our nature immersion preschool, we nurture the seeds of connection to self, others, nature, and those who have come before us.
+We teach respect for the land and role model stewardship.
+We teach respect for others, for all cultures and we celebrate the diversity of our histories.
+We run, dig, slide, sing, climb, build, splash… and tell stories about it all.
+In this nurtured, natural space, children learn to feel belonging among friends and mindfulness within their able, growing bodies.

 Advantages of a Forest Preschool

 - Time in nature is important for children’s development.

-- Forest preschoolers are learning social-emotional skills while forming connections to the world around them and to a few special adults.
+- Forest preschoolers are learning social-emotional skills while forming connections to the world around them and to familiar, caring adults.

 - Children are encouraged to be curious, ask questions and explore which helps cultivate a life-long love of learning.

 Ithaca forest Preschool

-We are a school without walls where children are able to explore and learn from the natural world year-round.
-We cultivate a community that supports children’s curiosity and imagination while also forming deep connections to nature.
+Ithaca Forest Preschool is a space without walls where children are able to explore and learn from the natural world year-round.
+We cultivate a community that supports children’s self direction and imagination while also developing awareness and decision making skills.
 We create a home where children grow and feel connected to their peers and the Earth.

 What Parents are Saying...